Electrically controlling vortices in a neutral exciton polariton condensate at room temperature

-We select one CsPbBr$_3$ microplate where a small defect is observed (Figure 1(c)) and it can be regarded as a potential trap influencing the distribution of the polariton condensates.
-The energy vs. real space imaging across the perovskite microplate is measured (Figure S1), which shows the appearance of discrete energy levels within the small spot.
-In addition, the two DBRs are tilted such that the microcavity length is varied slightly between different spatial positions and the potential gradient is along the direction of 60$^{\circ}$ against the \textit{x} axis (Figure S2).
-The appearance of the small defect and the potential gradient in the microcavity benefits the formation of vortices when the pump is above threshold.
 We observe a clear XY splitting before the LC molecule is filled into the microcavity (Figure 1(d-f)), confirming the existence of the anisotropy of the perovskite microplate.
 The higher energy of the horizontally linearly polarized polariton modes shows that the permittivity of the perovskite microplate along \textit{x} direction is smaller than that along \textit{y} direction, i.e., $\varepsilon_x<\varepsilon_y$.
 We rub the ordering layer along \textit{x} direction and use positive type LC E7 ($\varepsilon_x^{*}$ is larger than $\varepsilon_y^{*}$ when the molecule is aligned along \textit{x} direction under zero voltage) such that the permittivity distribution of the LC molecule is opposite to the perovskite microplate.
 Under a small voltage, the anisotropy from the LC molecule dominates, while it takes a negligible role when the voltage is large enough, i.e., when the LC molecule is rotated to be nearly along the growth direction of the microcavity.
 Under larger voltages, the anisoptropy of the perovskite microplates plays an important role in the polariton condensation process.